Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/advisor.md

 abilities_top:
   - name: "Placate"
     desc: "  An advisor is well versed in soothing agitated nobles.
-Their calming voice gives them a +2 circumstance bonus to [[Deception]] and [[Diplomacy]] checks when dealing with members of the nobility."
+Their calming voice gives them a +2 circumstance bonus to [[compendium/skills.md#Deception|Deception]] and [[compendium/skills.md#Diplomacy|Diplomacy]] checks when dealing with members of the nobility."
   - name: Items
     desc: "dagger (2), fine clothes, small harp, minor healing potion, whip;"